idevforweb/twitter-clone/README.md

 - In views dir > touch login.pug
 - In views/layouts dir > touch login-layout.pug
 - In login.pug extend login-layout.pug
-- See login.pug and login-layout.pug for steps
+- See login.pug and login-layout.pug for set up

 # Add Bootstrap and jQuery